 Diabetes and Endocrinology

-“I recently contacted an endocrinology consultant for advice on dosing of levothyroxine for a pregnant patient with hypothyroidism.
+‘I recently contacted an endocrinology consultant for advice on dosing of levothyroxine for a pregnant patient with hypothyroidism.
 The patient had a history of complications during past pregnancies and was anxious that her thyroid condition was adequately managed.
 The consultant was able to provide advice on adjusting the dose relevant for the patient during pregnancy and advise on the intervals of when to repeat her blood tests.
-Being able to speak to the consultant directly and during my consultation with the patient meant that I could reassure the patient there and then.”
+Being able to speak to the consultant directly and during my consultation with the patient meant that I could reassure the patient there and then.’

-The patient was anxious to do something about the situation and wanted answers from me straight away.
-The Diabetes and Endocrinologist understood the difficulty, defining this type of Diabetes, and was able to start the patient’s management the same day through the Diabetes Nurses in the hospital clinic.
-Admission was never indicated, but a referral to outpatients would have taken some weeks at least.
-It felt good to have the management started within a few hours of the diagnosis.
-This was a great result.”
+The patient was anxious to act on the situation and wanted answers straight away.
+I contacted the Diabetes and Endocrinology Team via Consultant Connect, and they understood the difficulty in defining this type of diabetes.
+After the conversation, they started the patient’s management the same day through the diabetes nurse in the hospital clinic.
+Admission was not indicated, but a referral to outpatients would have taken some weeks at least.
+It felt reassuring to have the management started within a few hours of the diagnosis.
+This was a great result.’

-“A patient was in the podiatry clinic in the community.
+‘A patient was in the podiatry clinic in the community.
 They were just having a review but were found to have deteriorated significantly.
-The podiatrist was able to upload some photographs and do a quick history.”
+The podiatrist was able to upload some photographs and do a quick history.

-The photos were reviewed and “the patient then got transferred urgently to the Vascular team at University Hospitals Coventry and Warwickshire NHS Trust (UHCW).
+‘The photos were reviewed and the patient then got transferred urgently to the Vascular Team at University Hospitals Coventry and Warwickshire NHS Trust (UHCW).
 That was all done via Consultant Connect.
-What could have happened is the patient could have been sent in [to a SWFT hospital] for an assessment and then transferred to a UHCW hospital but, by looking at the photographs, we were able to completely bypass that.”
+What could have happened is the patient could have been sent in for an assessment and then transferred to a UHCW hospital but, by looking at the photographs, we were able to completely bypass that.’

-An 88-year-old patient was “found to be profoundly hyponatraemic (causing bradycardia and dizziness).”
-He had “recently undergone tests to investigate retinal artery occlusion.”
+‘An 88-year-old patient was found to be profoundly hyponatraemic (causing bradycardia and dizziness).
+He had recently undergone tests to investigate retinal artery occlusion.
 Urea and Electrolyte results came back late from the lab.
-Using Consultant Connect’s Telephone Advice & Guidance service, the GP was able to immediately contact a consultant at Queen Elizabeth University Hospital to discuss the follow up options.
-The patient was “seen at the Department for Medicine for the Elderly the following day where appropriate investigations were performed, and his medication was reviewed.”
-The GP says that “this avoided a late evening admission as [she] could discuss the patient’s current functional status with the consultant planning the follow up (which was very prompt).”
-As a result of using Telephone Advice & Guidance, an “unnecessary admission” was avoided.”
+Using Consultant Connect’s Telephone Advice & Guidance service, I was able to immediately contact a consultant at Queen Elizabeth University Hospital to discuss the follow-up options.
+The patient was seen at the Department for Medicine for the Elderly the following day where appropriate investigations were performed, and his medication was reviewed.
+This avoided a late evening admission as I could discuss the patient’s current functional status with the consultant planning the follow up (which was very prompt).
+As a result of using Telephone Advice & Guidance, an unnecessary admission was avoided.’

 ‘We arranged an urgent Outpatient Clinic appointment, which she attended.
 We were able to assess her, with access to her medical records and previous investigations.
 Blood tests, an ECG and lying and standing Blood Pressure were checked and advice with regards to changes to her medication was given.
 We were able to liaise with other services involved in her care.
-This enabled the patient to get the assessment and support she needed without an emergency admission.”
+This enabled the patient to get the assessment and support she needed without an emergency admission.’

 An elderly patient had become anaemic but was not symptomatic enough to merit an acute admission to hospital.
 The patient did not tolerate oral iron supplementation.
 The GP was able to quickly discuss the symptoms with consultant and agree that reviewing as a non-emergency was most appropriate option to help the patient and that an IV iron infusion was needed.
 The consultant advised that a morning appointment would be best for the patient as it would be quieter and therefore meaning less risk of COVID-19 exposure.